 Who has the authority to make the decision?

-Who has the licence to approve and sign contracts in your organization?
+Who has the license to approve and sign contracts in your organization?
 If your auditor asks why a colleague has approved an amount above her or his limit, how do you prove that you granted the permission – temporarily or permanently?

 The documentation of the company’s authority matrix is essential to the internal control within all businesses as it defines the financial and administrative responsibilities and authorities delegated to those in charge of approving the decisions and transactions within the business.